A note on Fokker-Planck equations and graphons: Introduction, model and literature

 Proposition \ref{p:unlabeled} makes clear that, as for a graphon the relevant information does not depend on the chosen labeling, the same holds true for the marginal law of the graphon particle system: it does not change under relabeling of the particles.
 With the exception of \cite{cf:BCN20} for interacting oscillators, this result has never been stated in the literature.

-\begin{rem} Observe that two different initial conditions $\mu^1_0, \mu^2_0 \in \cP(\R \times [0,1])$ but such that $ \int_0^1 \mu^1_0 (x) \dd x = \int_0^1 \mu^2_0(x) \dd x$, lead to two different solutions $\mu^1$ and $\mu^2$ to equation \eqref{eq:fpBIG}.
-Following the notation of Proposition \ref{p:unlabeled}, the corresponding marginals $\tilde{\mu}^i = \int_0^1 \mu^i(x) \dd x$, for $i=1,2$, are in general not equal.
+\begin{rem} Observe that two different initial conditions $\mu^1_0, \mu^2_0 \in \cP(\bbR \times [0,1])$ but such that $ \int_0^1 \mu^1_0 (x) d x = \int_0^1 \mu^2_0(x) d x$, lead to two different solutions $\mu^1$ and $\mu^2$ to equation \eqref{eq:fpBIG}.
+Following the notation of Proposition \ref{p:unlabeled}, the corresponding marginals $\tilde{\mu}^i = \int_0^1 \mu^i(x) d x$, for $i=1,2$, are in general not equal.

-In particular, by choosing $\mu^2_0 \equiv \int_0^1 \mu^1_0 (x) \dd x$, one can derive the following statement: the behavior of a uniform random particle can be described by two different solutions, i.e., $\tilde{\mu}^2$ in case only the marginal law of the initial conditions is known, or $\tilde{\mu}^1$ in case the joint law is known.
-Differently stated, one cannot interchange expectation related to $U$ and the dynamics semigroup.
+In particular, by choosing $\mu^2_0 \equiv \int_0^1 \mu^1_0 (x) d x$, one can derive the following statement: the behavior of a uniform random particle can be described by two different solutions, i.e., $\tilde{\mu}^2$ in case only the marginal law of the initial conditions is known, or $\tilde{\mu}^1$ in case the joint law is known.

+In conclusion, one cannot interchange expectation related to $U$ and the dynamics semigroup.
 The way in which the dynamics mixes the initial conditions is an interesting challenge for further studies. \end{rem}